 Let's get to the exact figures that the DS 3's various engines can produce, all of which are helped by the light weight of this car's underlying CMP Stellantis Group platform.
 We'll quote WLTP fuel figures and WLTP emissions readings.
 The base PureTech 100 petrol manual derivative manages up to 49.6mpg and up to 128g/km of CO2.
 For the auto PureTech 130, the figures are up to 47.1mpg and up to 135g/km.
 Few direct rivals can better these figures.

 If you want to do better in a DS 3, you need to be looking at the all-electric 'E-TENSE' version, which uses a new 54kWh lithium-ion battery (50.8kWh usable) that can be re-charged to 80% of its capacity in just 30 minutes from the right plug point.
 The 11kW wallbox that owners will want to fit in their garages will re-charge the car in five hours.
 When out and about, a 100kW public fast-charging point will perform a full charge in 90 minutes.
-With a fully replenished battery, up to 249 miles of WLTP-rated driving range is possible.
+With a fully replenished battery, up to 250 miles of WLTP-rated driving range is possible.
 That's partly due to the efficiency of this updated model's improved electric motor, plus the powertrain's ability to recover energy.
-Also adding to efficiency is thermal pre-conditioning and aerodynamic optimisation at the front and wheels and the brand has lowered ground clearance by 10mm as part of this update.
+Adding to efficiency is thermal pre-conditioning and a bit of extra aerodynamic efficiency - the brand has lowered ground clearance by 10mm as part of this update.
 Plus the heat pump you'd have to pay extra for on some rival models is fitted as standard here, a feature that maximises driving range from the battery in really cold conditions.

 It takes a lot to create a premium brand.
 More than currently separates a DS product from the Citroen, Peugeot and Vauxhall models whose engineering it will share?
 You be the judge.
 We'll simply say that this is a genuinely different option in a crowded class.
 It's individualistic, charismatic and, in its own way, quite unique.
 As this DS 3 has to be to justify the prices being asked.